Antari-yan/Introduction-Container/README.md

   - Backing by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).
   - Strong community support
 - Kubernetes effectively replaced Docker Swarm in most serious production environments.
-- The smallest managable unit in Kubernetes is a `pod`, which is a group of one or more container (checkout [Sharing namespaces between Containers](#sharing-namespaces-between-containers) for how `pods` basically work)
+- The smallest manageable unit in Kubernetes is a `pod`, which is a group of one or more container (checkout [Sharing namespaces between Containers](#sharing-namespaces-between-containers) for how `pods` basically work)

 #### The Open Container Initiative (OCI)
 - In 2015, with multiple runtimes and image formats emerging, the industry needed standardization.